 Dew heaters or heater pads are telescopes accessories used to prevent dew from forming on the telescope’s lens.
-During long imaging sessions, it is not uncommon for the main lens of refractors and SCTs to form dew.
+During long imaging sessions, it is not uncommon for the main lens of refractors to form dew.
 A heater is used to keep the objective lens at a temperature a few degrees C above the dew point to prevent the formation of dew.

 I used nichrome wires from a local electronics store to build several DIY heater pads for my telescope, which I find useful in keeping the lenses free from dew especially when imaging in remote observing sites.